KoyoteScience/BanditoAPI/README.md

   * a list of values that the feature can assume; any feature vectors that are passed that don't contain one of these values will be ignored.
 * min_value / max_value (only if categorical_or_continuous=='continuous')
   * a float for the minimum or maximum value that the continuous float feature can assume; any feature vectors that are passed with this feature exceeding these limits will be ignored; null values mean that these limits will be ignored and all data will be accepted

+**Context Feature Metadata**

+Same as Action Feature Metadata, but for the context features, which don't change from action to action, but do change from pull to pull.

 **Output Metadata**